aitechnicalwriter/qapi-docs/README.md

 [![Documentation Build](https://img.shields.io/badge/docs-deployed-success.svg)](https://aitechnicalwriter.github.io/qapi-docs/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

+---

+## ⚠️ DISCLAIMER

+This documentation refers to **QBank Connect**, a **fictional financial institution and API**.
+This project was created strictly for **technical writing portfolio demonstration purposes** and does not interact with any real-world banking services, data, or systems.

+---

 The official technical documentation for the QBank Connect API, covering conceptual architecture, integration guides, and regulatory compliance.

----

 ## View Live Documentation